verdantl/Sportslink/README.md

 /api/message - POST : Create a new message

 ## 3rd party libraries
-We are using React as well as some Material UI components (i.e. checkboxes, icons etc.) for the front-end of this project.
+We are using React as well as some Material UI components (i.e. checkboxes, icons, dialogs etc.) for the front-end of this project.
+Additional 3rd party libraries: react-country-region-selector for the Location Dropdown component react-loading for the loading animation